schmoelder/diss/doc/01_introduction/00_index.md

 This makes the definition of advanced operating concepts not only laborious but also limits the direct use of *CADET* for process optimization without another layer of abstraction for the definition of dynamic processes.

 % Approach
-In this context, a modular framework for the efficient modeling, simulation and optimization of advanced chromatographic processes was developed for this work.
+To address this, a modular framework for the efficient modeling, simulation and optimization of advanced chromatographic processes was developed in this work.
 The framework decouples the different tasks mentioned above in order to allow for a simple and independent manipulation and exchange of operating concept, modeling depth of the chromatographic column(s), solution of the model equations, performance evaluation, and optimization algorithms.
 These tasks are performed in separate modules which can be interchanged with other custom or third-party modules.